Skip to content Skip to sidebar Skip to footer

 Save long static stretches for after the run.

+Use diaphragmatic breathing with a 3-3 rhythm.
+Keep posture tall, shoulders relaxed, elbows at 90°, and hands loose.
+Aim for light, quiet steps.
 Use diaphragmatic breathing (belly expands on inhale).
 Try a steady rhythm: 3–3 (inhale for three steps, exhale for three) at an easy pace; 2–2 when effort rises.
 Keep posture tall, eyes forward, shoulders relaxed, elbows ~90°, hands loose (no fist).
 Aim for light, quiet steps under your center of mass.
 Cadence naturally increases as fitness improves—no need to force numbers.

+Interval running balances stress and recovery.
+Start with run 60s / walk 90s, 8–10 times.
+Extend run time or add repeats gradually, not both at once.
 Interval running for beginners balances stress and recovery.
 Begin with run 60s / walk 90s repeated 8–10 times.
 Effort should stay easy-moderate (RPE 4–6/10).
 Increase total run time gradually; either extend the run segment by 15–30s or add one repeat each week—not both.
 Intervals build aerobic capacity while keeping joints and tendons happy.

 Beginner running